At Home in the Badlands

-Early Spanish Explorers came into what is now western New Mexico and El Malpais in search of wealth and new lands.
+Early Spanish explorers came into what is now western New Mexico and El Malpais in search of wealth and new lands.
 When they encountered the rugged lava flows, they named this area El Malpais, Spanish for "the badlands" or "bad country."
 The phrase "el malpais" (pronounced ehl MAHL-pye-EES) already existed at the time, referring to rough and barren-looking landscapes typically formed from past volcanic activity.

 By 1881, the Atlantic and Pacific Railroad forever transformed the malpais area.
 A small settlement soon grew up around the station which took the name of Grant.
 With the coming of the railroad and the establishment of Fort Wingate, the sheep and cattle industries flourished.
 As the railroad moved further west, new towns sprang up along the right of way.
 Logging in the Zuni Mountains soon began in earnest to supply the railroad, Fort Wingate and the new towns along the way.

 The Great Depression of the 1930s drew more newcomers to the area in search of new opportunity.
 Western New Mexico was one of the few remaining places to build a homestead under the Homestead Act.
 While some families were able to make a living, others moved away and left their homesteads behind.
 Numerous structures still dot the El Malpais today, telling the story of people seeking to find a better life.